Upcoming events

 OTA organizes and hosts various activities for its Adult Members from

-round-robin play to other social events from a Valentine's Doubles to a Hallowe'en Masquerade to a New Year cardio event.
+round-robin play to clinics to other social events from a Valentine's Doubles to a Halloween Masquerade to a New Year cardio event to Wimbledon Whites.

 OTA also supports the growth of tennis in our Greater Ocala Community

 You may pay directly online by clicking below on the level of your choice.
 Or, you may mail a check (made payable to the Ocala Tennis Association) to our Treasurer Laura Roberson at P.O.
 Box 6480 Ocala, FL 34478.
 If you'd like to specify the group, program, or event you wish to sponsor, please add this in the Notes field.
-Your generous sponsorship entitles you to a year-long OTA membership, your name and/or business name on yard signs, and on our website which can be hyperlinked if you so wish, and Sponsors at the $500 level or higher are featured on our tournament t-shirts.
+Your generous sponsorship entitles you to a year-long OTA membership, your name and/or business logo on yard signs (displayed at our eventsand on Velcro balls that are displayed on our OTA Banner, and on our website which can be hyperlinked if you so wish.
 We are a 501(c)3 non-profit so your donation is tax deductible.
 Please send any correspondence to Michele Duffy at micheleduffy2002@gmail.com.

 For the love of the game, thanks for making a difference!